pagestudiocms/pagestudio-template-development-server/README.md

 ## Features

-- Local development server running on `http://localhost:8080/`.
+- Local development server with live reloading
-- Watch for changes in template, SCSS, and JS files.
+- Watch for changes in template, SCSS, and JS files
-- Template compilation, asset bundling, and live reloading.
+- Template compilation, asset bundling, and live reloading
-- Integrated with Grunt and Webpack for JS/SCSS compilation and bundling.
+- Integrated with Grunt and Webpack for JS/SCSS compilation and bundling
+- Easy-to-use CLI commands for different development workflows

 ## Installation